credebl/studio/src/pages/privacy-policy.md

 ## 3. Legal Basis of the Processing
 The processing of the installation ID is based on contractual purposes (Article 6(1)(b) of the General Data Protection Regulation - GDPR).
-The installation ID is automatically provided by Blockster Labs Pvt Ltd Company for the functioning of the mailbox service.
-Without processing the installation ID, Blockster Labs Pvt Ltd Company cannot assign or deliver incoming messages to individual users.
+The installation ID is automatically provided by Blockster for the functioning of the mailbox service.
+Without processing the installation ID, Blockster cannot assign or deliver incoming messages to individual users.
 The processing is necessary to fulfil the purpose of the contract, which involves the exchange of identity information.

-Error analysis and other analyses are carried out in the legitimate interests of Blockster Labs Pvt Ltd Company (Article 6(1)(f) GDPR).
+Error analysis and other analyses are carried out in the legitimate interests of Blockster (Article 6(1)(f) GDPR).
 These analyses aim to ensure platform and app functionality and improvement.
 No automated decision-making is involved in these processes.

 ## 4. Recipients and Categories of Recipients

-In general, data transfer to third parties (other than Blockster Labs Pvt Ltd Company) does not occur and is not planned.
+In general, data transfer to third parties (other than Blockster) does not occur and is not planned.
 However, data transfer may occur in specific cases when legally obligated or with user consent.
 Such cases may include:
 - Public authorities and institutions (e.g., tax authorities, prosecution authorities, family courts, land registry offices) if legally or officially required for any purposes that is the interest of justice and so called upon by the appropriate legal authorities using the due course of procedure laid down by current provisions of law.
 - Auditors
 - Service providers engaged in order-processing relationships

 ## 5. Data Transfer to Third Countries
 Data transfers to third countries do not occur.

 ## 6. Storage Duration

-Blockster Labs Pvt Ltd Company processes and stores personal data as long as it is required to fulfil contractual obligations and protect our rights.
+Blockster processes and stores personal data as long as it is required to fulfil contractual obligations and protect our rights.
 The Installation ID associated with your personal data is also deleted when you close or uninstall the platform and app, respectively, from your device.

 ## 7. Information about data subjects' rights

 As an affected person, the User has the following rights regarding how their personal data is processed:

-Right of access (Article 15 GDPR)<br>
+Right of access (Article 15 GDPR)
-Right to rectification (Article 16 GDPR)<br>
+Right to rectification (Article 16 GDPR)
-Right to erasure (“right to be forgotten”) (Article 17 GDPR)<br>
-Right to restriction of processing (Article 18 GDPR)<br>
-Right to data portability (Article 20 GDPR)<br>
+Right to erasure (“right to be forgotten”) (Article 17 GDPR) Right to restriction of processing (Article 18 GDPR) Right to data portability (Article 20 GDPR)
-Right to object (Article 21 GDPR)<br>
+Right to object (Article 21 GDPR)
 Right to withdraw consent (Article 7 Para.
-3 GDPR)<br>
-Right to lodge a complaint with a supervisory authority (Article 77 GDPR) ‍
+3 GDPR) Right to lodge a complaint with a supervisory authority (Article 77 GDPR) ‍
 The User may reach out to us using the details listed in No. 1 to exercise these rights.